TsingZ0/FedCP/README.md

 # Simulation

 ## Environments
-With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run this platform in a conda virtual environment called *fl_torch*.
+With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run this platform in a conda virtual environment called *fl*.
 ```
-conda env create -f env_linux.yaml # for Linux
+conda env create -f env_cuda_latest.yaml # for Linux
 ```